Argentina Secures Deal On impossible Debt - UrduPoint

 "The economic issue is resolved, we just need to see the legal aspects in detail," analyst Sebastian Maril told AFP.

-- More debt troubles loom - Although Argentina lost its access to international markets two years ago, reaching a deal with creditors is key as the country looks to also renegotiate the repayment of a $44 billion bail-out loan it has received from the International Monetary Fund.
+- More debt troubles loom - Although Argentina lost its access to international markets two years ago, reaching a deal with creditors is key as the country looks to also renegotiate the repayment of a $44 billion bail-out loan it has received from the IMF.

 Former president Mauricio Macri had negotiated a $57 billion loan from the IMF but Fernandez suspended the remaining $13 billion in disbursements when he took office in December.